Physical properties of rubber

 This is because the entanglement of rubber molecules, which are formed by the intertwining of rubber molecular chains, unravels during deformation and the rubber molecules are cut and broken apart.

-The state of raw rubber does not fully achieve the property of elastic deformation.
+The state of raw rubber does not fully achieve the property of elastic deformation. - Molecular deformation of cross-linked rubber: the property of elastic deformation.

 Cross-linked rubber is raw rubber that has been cross-linked.